 I used 3/4 cups of sugar which wis pretty standard in many of the recipes I’ve seen and that’s the amount I’ve always used when making homemade ice cream.
 I haven’t experimented yet with other sweeteners like honey or maple syrup, nor have I decreased this amount to 1/2 cup, but I’ve seen several recipes with less sugar.

-I made a batch with vanilla extract and one with vanilla beans.
-Both were equally delicious so if you don’t care about seeing the little specs of vanilla beans in your ice cream, go for the extract.
-It’s a heck of a lot cheaper.
-But do use real, quality vanilla, not imitation vanilla.
-[Update: I made this again and used 1 vanilla bean and extract, even better!]
+I made a batch with vanilla extract and one with vanilla bean paste.
+Both were equally delicious so if you don’t care about seeing the little specs of vanilla beans in your ice cream, just use the extract if that’s all you have.
+Be sure to use real, quality vanilla, not imitation vanilla.

 What’s the difference between ice cream and gelato?